ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

    b.
 For the selection of which values are shown here, see section :ref:`javascope_customizing`.

+   c.
+If not all of the up to 20 channels are required, they can be set to ``JSSD_FLOAT_ZEROVALUE``.
+They won't be displayed then.
+Furthermore, they won't be logged either.

 #.
 The ``send_fields``

    a.
 Twenty values are available that can be used as references or setpoints for the user application.